- An expert witness provides a medical opinion on the facts of the case.

 Your duties can include:

-For civil cases, you should be familiar with the Civil Procedure Rules (Rule 35).
-Your report must comply with the Rules.
+For civil cases, you should be familiar with the Civil Procedure Rules (Rule 35) and your report must comply with them.
 You may be vulnerable to criticism if it does not.

 This guidance was correct at publication 17/09/2014.
 It is intended as general guidance for members only.
 If you are a member and need specific advice relating to your own circumstances, please contact one of our advisers.